markydoodled/Note.it/README.md

 # Note.it

 This Is A Simple Developer Focused Code Editor For macOS, iOS And iPadOS That Is Built With SwiftUI.
 It Is Designed To Be Very Efficient And Take Up As Little Resources/Storage As Possible.
-It's Ideal To Be Used In More Mobile And On-The-Go Situations For Quick Bursts Of Coding Or Note Taking.
+It's Ideal To Be Used In More Mobile And On-The-Go Situations For Quick Bursts Of Coding, Text Editing Or Note Taking.

 ## Features